seinecle/mk99/docs/generated-html/subdir/business-models-centered-on-data_temp_slides.md

 ==  !
 This is the business model of Google and Facebook, as well as many free services offered online.

 Users of these services offer their data (likes, emails, social connections, comments, navigation history, etc.).
-This allows the serive to sell this qualified audience to ad providers.
+This allows the service to sell this qualified audience to ad providers.

 ==  !
 These figures from 2015 show that a very large part of Google's revenues come from advertisement: